developmentseed/ml-road-safety-labeling/app/posts/s2-classes/2-1-restricted-median/index.md

 ---
 Restricted medians include any sort of significant separation between opposing lanes, including a concrete barrier, a patch of grass or any physical separation.

+Draw a box around each feature and classify it as such.

 <div class="gallery">
     <figure >
         <a class="modal-btn"><img src="/ml-road-safety-labeling/assets/graphics/images/restricted_3.jpg"></a>